Skip to Content

 Our Focus Areas and Core Disciplines

-The REACH Center advances pediatric health through five key pillars of research: Public Health Genomics, Socio-Environmental Health, Therapeutic Outcomes & Supportive Care, Transitions in Care & Survivorship, and Rural & Global Health.
-These pillars are supported by foundational disciplines in Epidemiology, Environmental Sciences, Health Services Research, and Biostatistics/Bioinformatics—ensuring a comprehensive, data-driven approach to improving child and adolescent health locally and globally.
+The REACH Center advances pediatric health through five key pillars of research: Public Health Genomics, Socio-Environmental Health, Therapeutic Outcomes & Supportive Care, Transitions in Care & Long-term Outcomes, and Rural & Global Health.
+These pillars are supported by foundational disciplines in Epidemiology, Environmental Sciences, Behavioral Sciences, Health Services Research, Biostatistics, and Research Informatics—ensuring a comprehensive, data-driven approach to improving child and adolescent health locally and globally.

 Get Involved